-(2) EXISTING SITE CONDITIONS: The analysis should be drawn on a copy of the Tree and
+2 EXISTING SITE CONDITIONS: The analysis should be drawn on a copy of the Tree and Topographical Survey and should include, but is not limited to, the following:

-Topographical Survey and should include, but is not limited to the following:
+Topographical survey and should include, but is not infinited to, the following

 - a.
 Oak trees 24" caliper dbh or greater highlighted in red. - b.
-Hardwood trees 12" caliper dbh or greater highlighted in green. - c.
-Areas and characteristics of natural vegetation or dense understory, including special or unusual site features. - d.
+Hardwood trees 12" caliper dbh or greater highlighted in green. - Areas and characteristics of natural vegetation or dense understory, including special or unusual site features. - d.
 Existing oak canopy delineated. - e.
 Locations of diseased or damaged trees. - f.
-Locations of trees restricted from removal with respective ground area delineated by shading or hatching (see Tree Replacement Guidelines for criteria). - g.
+Locations of trees restricted from removal with respective ground area delineated by shading or hatching (see Chapter Two, Section C for criteria). - g.
 Existing drainage patterns. - h.
-Sun movement analysis and breeze directions.

-(3) PROPOSED SITE DEVELOPMENT: The analysis should be drawn on a copy of the Tree and

-Topographical Survey and should include, but is not limited to the following:
+Sun movement analysis and breeze directions. - (3) PROPOSED SITE DEVELOPMENT: The analysis should be drawn on a copy of the Tree and Topographical Survey and should include, but is not limited to, the following: - a.

-- a.
 View orientation. - b.
 Major features on adjacent properties within 50' of property line. - c.
 Building, pool, and decking locations with approximate square footage requirements. - d.
 Site access. - e.
 Areas requiring minimal or maximal privacy. - f.
 Potential variances should be clearly and specifically addressed in writing and highlighted on drawings.